Residences of Donald Trump

 Donald Trump grew up in Jamaica Estates, an affluent neighborhood in Queens, New York City.
 In 1971, Trump moved into a studio in Manhattan.
 From 1983 until 2019, Trump's primary residence was the three-level penthouse on the top floors of Trump Tower; in 2019, he declared Mar-a-Lago in Palm Beach, Florida, to be his primary residence.
-During his presidencies, Trump has resided at the White House in Washington, D.C.
+During his presidencies, Trump has resided and resides at the White House in Washington, D.C.

 Current residences

 White House

 Donald Trump first lived at the presidential mansion, the White House in Washington, D.C., during his first presidency (January 20, 2017—January 20, 2021).
 His wife Melania and their son Barron remained at Trump Tower until the end of Barron's 2016–2017 school year.
 Donald Trump began living in the White House again during his second presidency (since January 20, 2025).